lbryio/lbry.com/content/faq/how-to-publish.md

 ![Select Channel](https://spee.ch/4/channel22.png)

-9. Type in the URL you want the content to be found under along with a minimum of 0.0001 LBC deposit for the upload (current limit, may change in future).
+9. Type in the URL you want the content to be found under along with a minimum of 0.0001 LBC deposit for the upload (current limit, may change in the future).
 If you are trying to outbid a user-friendly/common URL, the system will suggest a minimum bid to take over the content at that vanity URL.
-There may be a delay for this takeover, check out the `#content` channel on our [Discord chat](https://chat.lbry.io) to see this information (search for your URL).
+There may be a delay for this takeover.
+Check out the `#content` channel on our [Discord chat](https://chat.lbry.io) to see this information (search for your URL).
 For more details regarding the URL or bid, check out our [naming document](https://lbry.io/faq/naming).

 ![video url and deposit](https://staging.spee.ch/6/8content-urlf.jpeg)

-10. Next, there is a `Maturity`, `Language`  and `License` which will default to `English`, `All Ages` and `None` respectively .
+10. Next, there is a `Maturity`, `Language`,  and `License` which will default to `English`, `All Ages`, and `None` respectively .
 If a change is needed, click the dropdowns and select the appropriate choice.
 Please check the Mature Audience Only option if content is NSFW

 ![Enter Additional Metadata](https://spee.ch/c/7-license-2-and-publish.jpeg)

 11. Read and agree to the terms of service.

 12. Click `Publish`.
 ![Hit Publish](https://spee.ch/2/publish.jpeg)

 13. The file will process in the background and will be added to the LBRY Blockchain.
-Larger files will take longer to upload, please leave LBRY running while your content is in the "pending confirmation" mode(currently, this page will not automatically refresh).
-You can continue using LBRY while the upload completes.
+Larger files will take longer to upload.
+Please leave LBRY running while your content is in the "pending confirmation" mode.
+Currently, this page will not automatically refresh.
+You can continue to use LBRY while the upload completes.

 ### How do I create a Channel?

 1. Open the LBRY app.

 2. Once the application loads, click the `Publish` button in the top right of the screen.
 ![Click the Publish Button](https://spee.ch/0/1-click-publish.jpeg)